ojan/bbeditions.com/README.md

 ## BBeditions.com

-One page website.
+One page minimal website.
 Nothing fancy to see